 I am an Assistant Professor at the faculty of Technology, Policy and Management in Delft University of Technology.
-I lead the 4DCities research group at the intersection of Urban Science and Policy at the department of Multi-Actor Systems.
-I am also an active member of the Dutch Network Science community and the 4TU Centre for Resilience Engineering.
+I lead the Computational Urban Science and Policy research group at the department of Multi-Actor Systems.
+I am in the advisory team of the TPM AI Lab and also an active member of the Dutch Network Science community and the 4TU Centre for Resilience Engineering.

 I also instruct on remote expeditions for National Geographic where high school students have the opportunity to learn about conservation, anthropology, engineering and policy.
 Previously, I helped build a media and technology startup dedicated to the cause of making this planet a healthier place through authentic journalism and data science at The Outdoor Journal.